asterisk37n/gitbook/contents/aa.md

 ![Lenna-fontsize12](../images/Lenna-fontsize12.png)

 It lookes better.
 The input image size is 512 x 512.
-When fontsize = 24, 512 // 24 = 21 characters are written in each row, and when fontsize = 12, 512 / /12 = 42 characters are done likewise.
+When fontsize = 24, as 512 / 24 = 21.3... so 22 characters are written in each row, and when fontsize = 12, as 512 / 12 = 42.6..., so 43 characters are done likewise.

 ## 5.6 Save Image {#save-image}
 Add the last line to save an image.